-The resolution also condemns the illegal establishment of Russian jurisdiction and administration in Crimea.
-It is emphasized that the agencies and officials of the Russian Federation established in the temporarily occupied Crimea are illegal and should be exclusively referred to as "occupation authorities of the Russian Federation."
+The document states that the bodies and officials of the Russian Federation operating in the temporarily occupied Crimea are illegitimate and should be referred to as "the occupation authorities of the Russian Federation."

-As reported, the draft resolution was supported by the Third Committee of the UN General Assembly on Social, Humanitarian and Cultural Affairs in November.
-The resolution was co-sponsored by Ukraine, Georgia, Germany, the United States, the United Kingdom, France, Latvia, Lithuania, Estonia and other partner countries of Ukraine.
+As reported, the draft resolution was approved by the Third Committee of the UN General Assembly in November.

 Let’s get started read our news at facebook messenger > > > Click here for subscribe